 7.23.2.2 Packagings manufactured to a package design approved by the competent authority under the provisions of the 1985 or 1985 (As Amended 1990) editions of IAEA Safety Series No. 6 may continue to be used subject to the multilateral approval of package design; the mandatory programme of quality assurance in accordance with the requirements of 1;6.3; the activity limits and material restrictions of 2;7.2.4; and, for a package containing fissile material and transported by air, the requirements of 7.10.10.
 Changes in the design of the packaging or in the nature or quantity of the authorized radioactive contents which, as determined by the competent authority, would significantly affect safety must meet the requirements of these Instructions in full.
-All packagings for which manufacture begins after 31 December 2006 must meet the requirements of these Instructions in full.
-No new manufacture of packagings to a package design meeting the provisions of the 1973, 1973 (As Amended), 1985, and 1985 (As Amended 1990) Editions of IAEA Safety Series No.6 must be permitted to commence.
+All packagings for which manufacture of package design meeting the provisions of the 1973, 1973 (As Amended), 1985, and 1985 (As Amended 1990) Editions of IAEA Safety Series No.6 must be permitted to commence.